jskov259259/Expenses-TelegramBot/README.md

 ## Technological stack
 - SpringBoot as a skeleton framework.
-- MySQL database as a database for saving expenses and other information.
+- H2 database (embedded mode) as a database for saving expenses and other information.